SDGforskning/sdg-strings/SDG02_query_action_WoS.md

           OR "livestock" OR "poultry" OR "cattle" OR "sheep" OR "goat$" OR "chicken$" OR "duck$" OR "buffalo*" )
       )
-    OR "plant genetic resource$" OR "animal genetic resource$" )
+    )
     NEAR/5
         ("maintain*" OR "conserv*" OR "preserv*" OR "protect*"